-Figure 51 below illustrates the distinction between users, primary users, and non-primary users/stakeholders.
+Figure 42 below illustrates the distinction between users, primary users, and non-primary users/stakeholders.

-Figure 51: Illustrating six types of users in New Zealand's regulatory regime
+Figure 42: Illustrating six types of users in New Zealand's regulatory regime Source: (McGuinness Institute, 2019a, p.
+33)

-\ The FMS's Corporate Governance Handbook includes 'shareholder relations and stakeholder relations' as one of the eight principles of good governance (FMA, 2018, p.
+\ The FMA's Corporate Governance Handbook includes 'shareholder relations and stakeholder relations' as one of the eight principles of good governance (FMA, 2018, p.
 3).

-Shareholder bias also extends to guidance documents; for example, the NZX Code only includes 'shareholder rights/relations' as a principle but makes no mention of stakeholder rights/relations (NZX, 2019b, p.
+Shareholder bias also extends to guidance documents; for example, the NZX Code only includes 'shareholder rights/relations' as a principle but makes no mention of stakeholder rights/relations (NZX, 2020d, p.
 33).
 The FMA Handbook previously included stakeholder interests as a distinct principle, but this was combined with shareholder relations in 2017 to become Principle 8: 'Shareholder relations and stakeholder interests' (FMA, 2014a, p.
 2; 2018a, p.
 4).
 This may have been in response to the FMA's 2016 Review of corporate governance disclosure, which found that 'of the nine principles outlined in our handbook, stakeholder interests had the lowest reporting (19%)' (FMA, 2016, p.
 5).